-When you think about it, there are only two ways by which you can exponentially boost your organic traffic.
+There are only two ways by which you can exponentially boost your organic traffic …

-The other — and this is the method I want to talk about in this post — is to figure out what’s working for your competitors and use that insight to drive your next actions.
+- Figure out what’s working for your competitors and use those insights to drive your next actions.

-So, in this post, you’ll learn how to use competitor analysis to uncover keywords and create content that can compete against your competitors’ organic traffic.
-Specifically, I will cover:
+You’ll learn how to use competitor analysis to uncover keywords and create content that can compete against your competitors.